OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

     - ETIME
     - DEPLOY_ID

-For example, for searching a VM with a specific MAC addres:
+For example, for searching a VM with a specific MAC address:

 .. prompt:: text $ auto